abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mysql-azure/benchmarking.md

 1. Connect to MySQL and Create a Database

-To access the MySQL server, use the following command based on whether your `admin` user has a password set or not:
+To access the MySQL server, use the following command based on your `admin` user password:

 ```console
 mysql -u admin -p